acsone/wms/odoo/local-src/stock_expired/README.rst

 * Add a scheduled task to send an alert before the stock became expired
 * Override the quants removal strategy to deny reservation of expired quants
 * Add a flag (Ignore quants expiration) on stock location to allow reservation of expired quants
+* Add a "Stock quant expired" tree view to check stocks on alert or expired

 Credits